 La.
 R.S.
 40:1046 allows the use of marijuana for therapeutic use.
 This law became effective August 1, 2016.
 Employers must now navigate the issue of how to treat an employee who has been prescribed marijuana for therapeutic use to treat a debilitating disease or illness.
 To start, employers should have some reassurance knowing that the use of marijuana is still a crime under federal law, specifically, the Controlled Substances Act, and that federal law trumps state law.
 Because of this, marijuana falls within the ADA’s “illegal use of drugs” exclusion, and therefore the ADA would not apply.
 Also, the EEOC has issued guidance that under no circumstance is there a “reasonable accommodation” for the use of marijuana www.eeoc.gov/policy/docs/accommodation.html.
 However, while requesting leave to use medical marijuana may not be a reasonable accommodation, an employer should tread with caution in discussions with the employee, as it could trigger an employer’s obligations under the Family and Medical Leave Act.

 Regarding drug testing, the Drug Free Workplace Act and workers’ compensation laws will generally govern, and employers are mostly free to require a drug-free workplace.
 Again, because marijuana is an illegal drug under federal law, testing for it would not be considered a medical examination under the ADA and those restrictions and inquiries would not be applicable.
+There have been law firms such as odglawgroup.com that have already had phone calls from people wanting to form cases against their employers for this.

 The takeaway here is that terminating an employee for his or her use of marijuana is a defensible claim, but employers should proceed with caution and go through all proper steps to ensure that all obligations owed to the employee have been provided.